volterraedge/terraform-provider-volterra/docs/resources/volterra_apm.md

 Attribute Reference
 -------------------

--	`id` - This is the id of the configured nfv_service.
+-	`id` - This is the id of the configured apm.